1–2 spots available for Q2 · Claim yours

 Plugin maintenance load scales roughly as (plugin count) × (update frequency).
 The fix is not to skip updates (dangerous) but to:

-- Remove plugins you do not use.
-Every site has 3–5 of these.
+• Remove plugins you do not use.
+Most sites have 3–5 of these.

 For a broader look at maintenance pricing and what to budget for across every kind of site, see my website maintenance costs guide.